Posted 18 Jun 2019

-University of California, Irvine, Institute for Memory Impairments and Neurological Disorders
+The University of California, Irvine’s Institute for Memory Impairments and Neurological Disorders

-Please submit a letter of interest, curriculum vitae which should include a record of research experience and the names of three references before October 27, 2017 to https://recruit.ap.uci.edu/apply/ JPF04278
+Please submit a letter of interest, curriculum vitae which should include a record of research experience and the names of three references before July 5, 2019, to: https://recruit.ap.uci.edu/JPF05423.

 The University of California, Irvine is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.